cockroachdb/docs/src/current/v23.2/set-up-physical-cluster-replication.md

 ## Connection reference

-The following table outlines the connection strings you will need for this setup tutorial.
+This table outlines the connection strings you will need for this setup tutorial.

 For additional detail on the standard CockroachDB connection parameters, refer to [Client Connection Parameters]({% link {{ page.version.version }}/connection-parameters.md %}#connect-using-a-url).